ahsanzubair172/Publically-Deployment-of-Multi-disease-Prediction-System/README.md

 - **Diabetes**
 - **Heart Disease**
 - **Parkinson's Disease**
+-  **Chronic kidney Disease**

-The application is built using **Streamlit** and integrates **machine learning models** trained on relevant datasets to provide predictions based on user input.
+The application is built using **Streamlit**, a powerful framework for deploying data-driven web applications, and integrates **machine learning models** trained on relevant datasets to provide predictions based on user input.

 ## Features